-Your cat is exploring with his tongue
+Your cat is exploring with their tongue

 Your cat is missing teeth

 Sometimes cats let their tongue hang out a little because they’re missing their canine teeth.
 These teeth help keep the tongue within the mouth, so if your cat is missing one or two of these teeth, it’s more likely that their tongue will slip out from time to time.
+No worries!!

 Your cat is trying to please you

 You might even unknowingly reinforce your cat’s sticking their tongue out.
 If you laugh at your cat, give them attention, or give them a treat when they do this behavior, they may quickly learn that sticking their tongue out gets a positive response.
 You might start to see your cat do this repeatedly, mainly to get a positive reaction from you.
+Whether that’s good or not is up to you.

 Your cat is relaxed